Involuta/Blazarang/README.md

 Giga: too big to fit in the arena; he hangs onto the floor with his hands and attacks with his head
 Slide: runs at target, then slides on the wet floor
 Ambush: runs at target in tiny mode, then grows to normal mode when close to the target and bites.
 If successful, target is grabbed and a punish anim plays
+Idea: When hit, one of Cotu’s arms is ripped off
+When one arm is gone, the ax can no longer be thrown When both arms are gone, no rangs can be thrown Stabilizing restores both arms
 Shockwave: in huge or giga mode, gator slowly opens its jaw wide, then slams it shut instantly, sending out an omnidirectional shockwave of pressurized air
 Idea: for 2nd phase, it can swim through the ground and walls and attack from them Floor Chomp: swims under the floor, then chomps up at target from below in either Big or Huge mode.
 Huge mode has longer chargeup time and a different sound effect